medss19/Bloom-guide/README.md

 3. **Multiplayer Competition** — Social learning with real-time quiz battles
 4. **Per-User Data** — Sign in and your progress follows you
 5. **Works Without Login** — Solo features need no account
+6. **Bring Your Own API Key** — Use your own Gemini key if rate limited (stored locally, never exposed)

 ---